 The doctor said all the right the things and went through all my options thoroughly, or so I am told.
 See I don’t remember much after the word “cancer.”
 I was overcome with fear, anger, confusion.
 At one point, I left my husband alone in the exam room as the doctor discussed what options were available to me.
+As you can imagine, they were quite invasive.
+There are also temporary solutions from prostagenix and brands similar, making me a little more comfortable in my day-to-day life.
 I walked right out of that room, past the receptionist, and straight out the front door to a bathroom in the attached medical building.
 All I could think about was getting as far away from that exam room and my diagnosis as I could.
 I locked myself in the bathroom stall, cried for a minute, and decided this was not how my story would end.
 I would not only beat cancer, but I would come out the other side stronger.

 We left the doctor’s office that day with a lot to think through.
 I got the debrief from my husband over the next few days and we made a plan.
 When you considered my age, the various treatment side effects, and the mortality rates associated with each option the decision became clear.
 I would have my prostate removed and hope that the cancer had not spread.
 This option gave me the best chance of survival and I had to think of my husband and children.
 With two boys (ages 10 and 8), I had to fight with everything I had to survive.